 If you’re in the market for a new credit card and considering Chase, here are some of our favorite cards based on the above features for consideration.
 For the purpose of this article, we are only focusing on consumer credit cards and not business credit cards.

 For foodies & frequent travelers: Chase Sapphire Preferred® Card

 Like many of the cards listed below, this credit card has remained one of the top rewards credit cards in the market since it was first introduced.
 It’s a great credit card for foodies and frequent travelers who also have excellent credit.
 It does not offer any introductory rates, so the value is in the sign-up bonus, rewards rate and rewards flexibility.

-New cardholders can earn 50,000 bonus points after spending $4,000 on purchases within the first three months of account opening.
+New cardholders can earn 60,000 bonus points after spending $4,000 on purchases within the first three months of account opening.
 The introductory bonus points alone can be valued at $625 toward travel when redeemed through Chase Ultimate Rewards!
 From there, cardholders can earn 2X points on travel and dining at restaurants and 1 point on all other purchases.
-The ongoing APR is 17.24% – 24.24% variable for both purchases and balance transfers with an annual fee of $95, waived the first year.
+The ongoing APR is 17.24% – 24.24% variable for both purchases and balance transfers with an annual fee of $95.

 The Chase Sapphire Reserve® is similar to the Sapphire Preferred®, except it offers 3X points on travel and dining purchases and comes with a higher annual fee of $450.

 For people who like cash back: Chase Freedom®

 What’s not to love about Chase Freedom®?
 Any time I see someone pull this card out of their wallet, I know they’re savvy with credit card rewards.
 Chase Freedom® is perfect for cardholders that would like to earn bonus points on purchases in popular rotating categories such as gas, groceries and restaurant purchases.